abloomston/workwithme.guide-abloomston/index.md

 * If we are going to start collaborating, I invite you to setup an hour with me and I’ll help you draft your own Work With Me Guide.
 * Please give me feedback.
-* Use and share these [tips here on how to give feedback and navigate rough terrain in personal dialogue](tips-for-navigating-rough-terrain-in-interpersonal-dialogue).
+* Use and share these tips on [how to give feedback](#tips-for-giving-feedback) and [how to navigate rough terrain in personal dialogue](#tips-for-navigating-rough-terrain-in-interpersonal-dialogue).
 * Airbnb colleagues: You can submit feedback (compliments, suggestions, criticisms, and advice) to my manager at [air/feedback-for-adam-bloomston](https://air/feedback-for-adam-bloomston).
 Reflektive is a great place for appreciation/recognition.
 * I’m always open to growth relationships of mutual exchange outside of project work (that’s Adam speak for mentoring 🤓).
 Please feel free to approach me if you have an idea.